rackerlabs/rackspace-how-to/content/rackspace-email/create-an-spf-policy.md

     | :---: | :---: | :---: | :---: |
     | TXT | @ | **v=spf1 include:emailsrvr.com ~all** | 3600 |

-3. Decide how you would like to enforce SPF failures.
+3. Decide how you want to enforce SPF failures.

-    - `~all` will result in a soft fail(Not authorized, but not explicitly unauthorized).
+    - `~all` will result in a soft fail (Not authorized, but not explicitly unauthorized).
-    - `-all` will result in a hard fail(Unauthorized).
+    - `-all` will result in a hard fail (Unauthorized).
-    - `?all` is neutral(As if there is no policy at all).
+    - `?all` is neutral (As if there is no policy at all).

    Enter your choice after **v=spf1 include:emailsrvr.com**, and then save your changes.